18F/handbook/_pages/about-us/teams/business-operations/bizops-about-us.md

 # Finance

-The TTS finance team conducts budget and revenue planning and budget execution for each business unit and provides business intelligence to support data-driven decision making.
+The TTS finance team conducts budget and revenue planning and budget execution for each business unit.
+We conduct budget and revenue planning and execution for each TTS business unit as well as provide business intelligence to support data-driven decision making.

 * Contact: [#finance](https://gsa-tts.slack.com/messages/finance)